April 2020 no dig methods to sow and plant, transplant size, what is compost, keep sowing

 There is now an epic amount of interest in food growing, and this is seasonal advice.
 Also about starting out.
 It’s based on no dig and seasonal methods, keeping things simple and in a well informed way, as my online courses explain.

 Now there are many “newbies”, yet in a way we are all beginners, starting afresh every year, with more to learn.
 The beauty of no dig is that it’s easy to understand and quick to maintain.
-See also my Instagram for updates, and Stephanie Hafferty is posting daily advice there.
+See also my Instagram for updates.

 Top sowings coming up from 5th April are basil and leeks under cover, in warmth to get them germinated.
 You can still sow tomatoes now, I have a few more to sow – and later sowing is good for tomatoes to grow outside.